MaticVerbic/re-task/README.md

 I've also added a benchmark test for the algorithm which can be run using `go test -v ./internal/packing/... -bench .`

+If you wish to run tests in a dockerized environment, please do so by:
+* first using `docker ps` to find out your current container name
+* then running the `docker exec <container name> <testing command>` where `testing command` is one of the above mentioned.

 ### Running the service

 While you can also run the service simply by running `go run cmd/main.go`, Docker and docker-compose are also available